DownD/MetinPythonLib/README.md

     empire is the empire of the player. locale is the region from the player that send the message or empty if was not a player.

-  - SetRecvAddGrndItemCallback(\<function\>callbackFunction)<br>
-    Sets a callback function that will be called with the following arguments: ```int vid, int itemIndex, long x, long y, string owner```.<br>
-    This function will be called whenever the server sends a new ground item.

-  - SetRecvChangeOwnershipGrndItemCallback(\<function\>callbackFunction)<br>
-    Sets a callback function that will be called with the following arguments: ```int vid, string owner```.<br>
-    This function will be called whenever the server sends a change in a ground item ownership (every item that is dropped with an owner will also recive this packet after the append)
-    If the owner argument is an empty string then the item doesn't have an owner.

-  - SetRecvDelGrndItemCallback(\<function\>callbackFunction)<br>
-    Sets a callback function that will be called with the following arguments: ```int vid```.<br>
-    This function will be called whenever the server sends the command to delete a current item on the ground (this includes, the items being out of range and the item disappearement)
-    WARNING: If you are trying are creating a list with items on the ground it might be needed to manually clear all items on phase change (Not tested)

 ### Remote Communication
 Communication with the outside world.